-Richard Osborne (Chair), Charles O'Neil and Steven Osgood are the current members of the Audit Committee.
-Mark Cirilli also served as a member of the Audit Committee until the appointment of Steven Osgood in January 2015.
+Steven Osgood (Chair), Charles O'Neil and Richard Osborne are the current members of the Audit Committee.
+Mr. Osborne previously served as the Chair of the Audit Committee until April 7, 2016.
 Our board of directors has determined that all of the members of the Audit Committee are independent as required by the NYSE listing standards, SEC rules governing the qualifications of Audit Committee members, the Guidelines, the Independence Standards (as defined below) and the written charter of the Audit Committee.
 Our board of directors has also determined, based upon its qualitative assessment of their relevant levels of knowledge and business experience (see "Election of Directors" in this Proxy Statement for a description of our directors' respective backgrounds and experience), that Mr. Osborne and Mr. Osgood each qualify as an "audit committee financial expert" for purposes of, and as defined by, the SEC rules and has the requisite accounting or related financial management expertise required by NYSE listing standards.
 In addition, our board of directors has determined that all of the members of the Audit Committee are financially literate as required by the NYSE listing standards.